-You are invited to join us for a reception to launch the NEW SPE Technical Section whose aim is to foster the application of data-driven modeling, data mining and predictive analytics in the upstream oil and gas industry.
+You are invited to join us for a reception to launch the NEW SPE Technical Section, Petroleum Data-Driven Analytics (PD2A), whose aim is to foster the application of data-driven modeling, data mining and predictive analytics in the upstream oil and gas industry.

 It is hard to read road signs if you have poor eyesight, which is why driver’s licenses are issued with restrictions requiring that corrective lenses must be worn.
 Likewise, it is hard to find and exploit subsurface resources if you can’t clearly see your targets or monitor the movement of fluids in the reservoir.

 Last year in this focus on CO2 applications, I (as others have) connected enhanced

 oil recovery (EOR) as an enabling business foundation and a possible way forward

 to accomplish carbon capture and storage (CCS) as a business investment.
 This year,

 in an address to the CCS conference in Pittsburgh, Pennsylvania, US Department of